 Pain and grief and shock explode from the pages of Lamentations.
 The unthinkable has happened: Jerusalem has fallen.

 The year is 586 BCE.
 A year-and-a-half long siege by the Babylonian empire has recently ended with their army sweeping through the city of Jerusalem in a mighty flood of fire and sword.
 Every building burns.
-The city's walls have been torn down and the temple lies in ruins.
-Dead bodies burn in the streets and jackals prowl the empty market squares.
+The city's walls have been torn down, and the temple lies in ruins.
+Dead bodies burn in the streets, and jackals prowl the empty market squares.
 Survivors were dragged off to become slaves of the empire or now starve in the broken city.

 Lamentations is a set of five poems (or lyrics) that were originally sung by survivors to mourn the destruction of Jerusalem.
 Instead of blaming the invading Babylonians, these singers unanimously view the violence they've suffered as if God himself had held the sword.